mhwlng/kiosk-server/README.md

 display_hdmi_rotate=1
 ```

-The touchscreen also needs to be rotated 90&deg; :
+For landscape orientation: the touchscreen also needs to be rotated 90&deg; :

 Edit /usr/share/X11/xorg.conf.d/40-libinput.conf